erikw/taiga-stats/README.md

 * *CFD* - Cumulative Flow Diagram

 ## Cumulative Flow Diagram
 From a [CFD](http://brodzinski.com/2013/07/cumulative-flow-diagram.html) a lot of interesting insights about your team's progress [can be found](http://paulklipp.com/images/Interpreting_a_Cumulative_Flow_Diagram.jpg).
-However I'm not found of repetitive work like counting and entering numbers in an Excel sheet.
+However, I'm not a fan of repetitive work like counting and entering numbers in an Excel sheet.
 This had to be automated!
 Therefore I deiced to write this script to save data on a daily basis with a cron job and a function for generating this diagram.
 This diagram can the be put on a TV visible in the hallways.

 This is an example diagram generated from [mock data](https://github.com/erikw/taiga-stats/tree/main/sample_data/cfd_example.dat):